vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 ## I ##

 Initial Coin Offering - a highly lucrative and repeatable exercise, during which a startup company directly inflates the money supply of all cryptocurrencies.
+The profits gained are directly correlated to the consequent devaluation of all other existing cryptocurriencies.

 ## J ##